gobitfly/beaconchain/v2/frontend/components/bc/searchbar/readme.md

 ```HTML
 <MiddleEllipsis class="myclass" text="my long text" />
 ```
-But this works only when the room that the component has is independent of the room that other MiddleEllipsis components take on the same line.
+But this works only when the room that the component has is independent of the content of other MiddleEllipsis components.

 ### The interesting cases

 **Coordination of interdependent MiddleEllipsis components**

 In real applications, the simple case above is not always sufficient.
-You might need to display on the same line several MiddleEllipsis components whose widths are defined with `flex-grow` values, which implies that the room that each component has depends on the room that other components take on the same line.
+You might need to display on the same line several MiddleEllipsis components whose widths are defined with `flex-grow` values, which implies that the room that each component has depends on the content of the others (the larger a text, the larger its component grows).
 In this case, the simple syntax above will clip their texts wrongly.
-The reason is that they have no way to know that their widths depend on the content of the others.
+The reason is that they have no way to know their final widths during the clippipng process.

 You must gather them in a parent MiddleEllipsis like so:
 ```HTML